 Volunteer Position: Digital Collections Assistants

+For that we need help.
 Collection Assistants would:

-- receive data management and digital curation training,
+- Receive data management and digital curation training,

 There may also be opportunities to work on other documentation and digital curation projects related to the volunteers’ interests.

-Volunteer Job: International University Network Manager
+Volunteer Job: International University Network Assistant

 We have a simple overview with 100 universities of universities worldwide working with experimental archaeology, either in research or in education.
 Not all of these are EXARC member.
 About 40 of these are already on our Google map of higher education centres.